 The trend for conscious travel shows no signs of slowing, unlike the mode of transportation we’re using to reach our destination.
 Forget micro trips and short-haul flights, slow travel is here to stay, and more and more of us are looking for options to travel by rail.
 But how can you reach your destination in an eco-conscious way without losing days of holiday time to travelling?
 Enter Midnight Trains, the French travel start-up railway company set to launch a new brand of sleeper trains promising travellers a ‘hotel on wheels’ experience.
 The latest plans from Midnight Trains include a sleeper connection between Edinburgh and Paris, the first of its kind.
-Here, Rebecca Cox gets the inside track on what to expect…
+With domestic flights recently banned in France, Rebecca Cox gets the inside track on what to expect from the rail alternative…

 What Is Midnight Trains?

 French rail company Midnight Trains is aiming to launch a series of ‘hotels on wheels’ sleeper trains connecting Europe’s major cities, with the first route launching at the end of 2024 or early 2025.
 This first sleeper train service to launch with Midnight Trains is likely to be Paris – Milan – Venice.